 In 2013, Lonely Planet named the most scenic rail journeys in Europe – and both the top spots were train routes in Norway.

-The runner-up on Lonely Planet’s list was the Bergen line between Oslo and Bergen.
+The runner-up on Lonely Planet’s list was the Bergen Railway between Oslo and Bergen.

 Here you will roll through craggy mountain landscapes and across the beautiful Hardangervidda plateau to Norway’s highest station, Finse.